RobotWebTools/rclnodejs/tutorials/observable-subscriptions.md

 Observable subscriptions are ideal for complex message processing pipelines where you need to combine, filter, or transform data from multiple sources.

+> **Note:** RxJS `filter()` operates at the application level after messages are received.
+For simple content-based filtering that reduces network traffic, consider using [DDS Content Filtering](content-filtering-subscription.md) instead, which filters at the middleware level before messages reach your application.
+See [Example 6](#example-6-combining-dds-content-filtering-with-rxjs) for combined usage.

 ## Basic Usage

 ```javascript